Signal

 On paper, that can look like a modest planning adjustment.

-In practice, it may be something else.
+In practice, it may be something more consequential.

-That matters because the key issue is no longer simply what can be built.
 It is who is allowed to live there.

 Source